Welcome to Canterbury Christ Church University and thank you for choosing to live in our accommodation for the next year.

 Please be aware that as a result of geographical location, TV reception in some of the residences can be poor.
 You can find out further information on digital reception here.

-Don’t forget that if you wish to vote you will need to register on the Electoral Register which you can do by going online.
+Don’t forget that if you wish to vote you will need to register on the Electoral Register which you can do by going online and visiting the local council website.

 Post is delivered to your Security Reception, or direct to your house/flat post-box, (Monday to Saturday).
 Please ensure that all post is fully addressed, to include your room and flat/ house number.